MalikWhitten67/Globe-Token-Source-Files/README.md

  What is Globe Token?
 ---------------------------------

-⚪ Globe token is  a currency that is tailored for use in regions where technology is limited

-⚪ It provides easy access to buy goods and services where the conversion of Fiat currencies is limited
+⚪ Globe token is a proprietary token based on financial well-being and to aid in spreading the use of digital assets around the globe.
+GLB is one of the very first tokens to provide a 3- way pump and use POT Proof of trust powers all of glb’s transactions across a multimolecular market.